Emperorx3m/tiktok_clone/README.md

 # TIKTOK Clone

-This is a high-level clone of the popular dating app TIKTOK, built using the MERN stack (MongoDB, Express, React, Node.js).
-The application implements basic swipe functionality, allowing users to swipe left or right on profiles, as well as an undo swipe feature.
+This is a high-level clone of the popular SM app TIKTOK, built using the MERN stack (MongoDB, Express, React, Node.js).
+The application implements basic scroll functionality, scroll on videos.

 ## Features